 Chair of Governors – Rufford School

-Rufford is a purpose-built comprehensive school – the only one in this County.
+Rufford is a purpose-built comprehensive school.

 The ideal of comprehensive education is to provide for the needs and abilities of all pupils in the community, to care for each one as an important individual and to raise expectations and aspirations so that all can find their own path to success.

 I am proud that even at its closure Rufford is doing that.
 One of the most attractive schools in the County, with committed staff and governing body, even with depleted numbers, we are still a vibrant place.

 The Year 9 soccer team has just carried off the North Notts Trophy and the Year 11 team won the County Council’s Chairman’s Challenge Trophy.
 We are Area and County Champions for Year 8/9 at Cross Country and won third place in Nottinghamshire’s school golf.
 This year we have participated in a German student exchange and a residential arts week at Ingestre Hall.
 Year 11 have all completed a successful work experience week and impressed a team of visiting professionals in a day of mock interviews.

 A truly comprehensive school, the widespread success of its past students speaks volumes for the talent and potential of the young people in our community.
 Past students include architects, solicitors, research scientists, gymnasts, teachers, engineers, footballers, members of the armed services, journalists.
 The website of Friends Reunited gives a wealth of examples.
 The response to the old students’ reunion on 12th July reflects the positive feelings students have always had about their school.